Jewish Cemetery, Warsaw: History

 Historically the cemetery was separated from the city centre and the quarter inhabited by Jews by a deep ditch, the so-called Lubomirski Ramparts, created in 1777 to stop the spread of plague and as a tax measure.
 It was not until 1873 that both Jewish and Catholic communities were allowed to build a bridge across the ditch to facilitate access to both cemeteries.
 In 1860 and 1863 the cemetery was extended again and in 1869 reached its present form.
 However, it began to overcrowd and in 1885 all burials financed by the Jewish community (i.e. of the poor) were directed to the Bródno Jewish Cemetery.
 In 1877 several notable Jewish families of Warsaw financed a new late Neo-Classical building by Adolf Schimmelpfennig housing a synagogue and two burial houses (one for men and one for women).
-The second floor was reserved for rabbi's flat.
+The second floor was reserved for the rabbi's flat.

 As the cemetery was used by all groups of Warsaw's Jewry, conflicts arose over control of the cemetery and various burial-related issues.
 In 1913 it was agreed to split it onto four parts: one for Orthodox Jews, one for Reform Jews, one for children, and one for military and state burials.
 After World War I the cemetery again became overcrowded.
 Subsequently, a mound or earthwork terrace was erected over the quarter previously reserved for children to allow for more burials.
 Between 1918 and 1936 fourteen such mounds were created.
 In the 1930s the entire cemetery was surrounded with a high wall, and in 1939 construction started on a Mausoleum of Jews Fighting for Polish Independence.
 Works were stopped by the outbreak of World War II and the German occupation of Poland.